Keeping Recovery Points

 • Protect until: This option allows you to manually select a specific date until which the recovery point will be protected.
 Afterward, the rules of the job retention policy automatically apply to this recovery point.

-Note that manually protected recovery points are separate from those protected by the job retention policy.
+• Note that manually protected recovery points are separate from those protected by the job retention policy.
+Manually protected recovery points are not removed by GFS retention logic and remain stored until the Protect until date is reached, at which time normal expiration rules apply.

 Example